Discussion –

 Record the Results

 The primary objective of assessments is to gather data regarding student performance.
-The entire point of assessment is lost if the results are not recorded for interpretation.
-Recording results help teachers to keep track of student progress and identify areas that need particular attention.
+The entire assessment point is lost if the results are not recorded for interpretation.
+Recording results help teachers track student progress and identify areas that need particular attention.
 It also catalyzes healthy competition, encouraging students to learn collectively and improve their performance.

 Give your opinion

-Feedback is a crucial link in the chain of education, which instructors often neglect.
+Feedback is a crucial link in the chain of education that instructors often neglect.
 It gives students a direction to work towards.
-It serves the purpose of engaging students to encourage them to overcome their inhibitions and achieve their potential.
+It engages students to encourage them to overcome their inhibitions and achieve their potential.
 It helps to build trust between teachers and students, which is imperative for effective teaching and learning.

 Change teaching strategies

 Teaching strategies form the cornerstone of any educational program.
 The effectiveness of the strategy determines the success of any assessment method.
-Teachers must review and assess their teaching strategy frequently and not refrain from undertaking a more practical approach.
+Teachers must review and assess their teaching strategy frequently and avoid taking a more practical approach.

-Education does not come with a one-size-fits-all solution; hence, every teacher should be encouraged to experiment to find the best strategy for their students.
+Education does not come with a one-size-fits-all solution; hence, teachers should be encouraged to experiment to find the best strategy for their students.
 Once teachers implement an effective strategy, the assessment will likely yield the required results.

 Conclusion